gdm413229/swwmgz_m/FuturePlans.md

   - Nutatco™ Chocolate Bar (It's got a savage taste)
   - Hege Cactus (Appears to absorb all water, causing intense thirst)
   - Froggy Chair (A small price to pay)
-  - Raidemin Action Figure (A popular Nukuri superhero)
+  - Raidemin Action Figure (A popular Nukuri superhero, "looks a lot like you")
   - Frispy™ Tasty Corn Snack (Saya's favorite)
   - Hoagie (Can't eat it, but looks delicious)
   - Lithium - Volume One (A work of art, one of the finest graphic novels)
   - [Heretic] Demolitionist Plush ("You're getting famous, Demo-chan")
   - [Heretic] Lord Vilkreath - Fundamentals of Puzzle Design ("The hell is this crap?")
   - [Heretic] Doomguy Action Figure ("Oh, he gets one too?")
+  - [Heretic] Tyketto's Tome of Power ("I think I heard it talk once")
+  - [Heretic] Quartz Flask ("Tastes funny")
   - [Hexen] Toot Froot™ Peach Juice ("The taste reminds me of Kirin")
   - [Hexen] Haunted Saya Bean Plush (Eats your snacks and calls you a horny)
   - [Hexen] Kirin Plushie ("I don't know who made it but I love it")
   - [Hexen] Akkouxhei Milk Bread (Absolutely delicious, in moderation)
+  - [Hexen] Obelisk of the Golden Vale ("I puked out my guts when I touched that fucking thing")
   - ... and more as I come up with them
 * 4komas on the intermission screen
 * Actually make a fancy titlemap